 It’s a cheese so good that many call it the “king of cheese,” and so valuable that banks have used it as collateral for loans.
 A simple cheese with a complex story, parmesan was born nearly a millennium ago in Italy before making its way to Wisconsin.

-Cheese History: The Story Behind Parmesan
+Cheese History: The story behind parmesan

 While many other cheeses have evolved significantly since their creation, written records dating back to the 13th and 14th century indicate that the parmesan we enjoy today is quite like the cheese that was produced hundreds of years ago.
-Nowadays, we distinguish traditional parmesan made in northern Italy with the name Parmigiano-Reggiano.
+Nowadays, we distinguish traditional parmesan made in northern Italy with the name Parmigiano Reggiano.

-What’s the difference between regular parmesan and Parmigiano-Reggiano?
+What’s the difference between regular parmesan and Parmigiano Reggiano?

-Parmigiano-Reggiano is legally protected and regulated as a protected designation of origin (PDO).
-Only parmesan made in northern Italy that follows the strict production criteria outlined under the PDO may be called Parmigiano-Reggiano.
-Also, all makers of Parmigiano-Reggiano are part of the Parmigiano-Reggiano Cheese Consortium which oversees and enforces the standards of the PDO.
+Parmigiano Reggiano is legally protected and regulated as a protected designation of origin (PDO).
+Only parmesan made in northern Italy that follows the strict production criteria outlined under the PDO may be called Parmigiano Reggiano.
+Also, all makers of Parmigiano Reggiano are part of the ParmigianoReggiano Cheese Consortium which oversees and enforces the standards of the PDO.
 The name “parmesan,” on the other hand, refers to a broad family of cheeses that branch off from the Italian original and aren’t regulated by PDO in the U.S.

-Comparing parmesan and Parmigiano-Reggiano is less about quality and more about philosophy.
-While Parmigiano-Reggiano stays true to the origins of the legendary cheese, modern cheesemakers can think outside the rind to create new and exciting cheeses under the broader parmesan name.
+Comparing parmesan and Parmigiano Reggiano is less about quality and more about philosophy.
+While Parmigiano Reggiano stays true to the origins of the legendary cheese, modern cheesemakers can think outside the rind to create new and exciting cheeses under the broader parmesan name.

 How is parmesan made?

-Broadly speaking, parmesan is made with cow’s milk that is first heated and then coagulated using rennet.
-The whey is separated from the curds before being packed into molds, where they are weighted and flipped to remove any remaining whey.
+Generally speaking, parmesan is made with cow’s milk that is first heated and then coagulated using rennet.
+The whey is separated from the curds before being packed into molds, where they are weighed and flipped to remove any remaining whey.
 After this, the wheels are soaked in a brine solution before moving to an aging cellar where they stay for 18-30 months—or even longer, depending on the variety.